We Stop Unwanted Calls and Debt Collector Harassment.

 Can you help me file a No Fee Lawsuit against Everest Receivables Services?

 Absolutely.
+You can sue a debt collector.
 Here are some past Press Releases of Lawsuits Brought On By Lemberg Law Against Everest Receivable Svcs

 December 3, 2015.
 As consumers, we expect the businesses we work with to be honest and straightforward with us, but that is not always the case.
 Lemberg Law has a client who was contacted by Everest Receivable Services.
 The debt collector that spoke with our client said she was calling from Everest Receivable Services’ “pre-legal” department.

 Our client says that the Everest Receivable Services debt collector told her that the debt would be forwarded to an attorney, and also that the creditor “might” refer the debt to an attorney.
 Our client asked the debt collector if her sole source of income, unemployment benefits, would be garnished.
 Once again the Everest Receivable Services debt collector gave a confusing answer, saying that she “couldn’t speak for an attorney” but was trying to “prevent it from going into attorney hands.”
 Due to the confusion, our client agreed to enter into a payment plan with Everest Receivable Services.